tailhook/vagga/docs/build_steps.rst

 .. step:: Remove

-   Remove file or a directory from the container.
+   Remove file or a directory from the container and keep it clean on the end of container build.
 Useful for removing cache directories.

+   This is also inherited by subcontainers.
+So if you know that some installer leaves temporary (or other unneeded files) after a build you may add this entry instead of using shell `rm` command.
+The `/tmp` directory is cleaned by default.
+But you may also add man pages which are not used in container.

    Example::